Alumni & Foundation

-The Alumni Association hosts Homecoming activities and reunions, Commencement receptions for graduates and their families, as well as the St. Joseph Junior College reunion.
-The Alumni Association coordinates as many as 40 activities throughout he year through its regional chapters -- St. Joseph, Kansas City and St. Louis -- and its alumni networks -- Mama Griffs (a family- focused group), the Craig School of Business Alumni Network and the Black Alumni Network.
-In 2016, we will add a Young Alumni Network and host several career-based webinars led by professional Human Resources consultant Claudia James '89.
+The Alumni Association hosts Homecoming activities and reunions, Commencement receptions for graduates and their families, as well as the Forever Griffons Luncheon, which celebrates graduates of 40 years or more.
+The Alumni Association coordinates as many as 40 activities throughout the year through its regional chapters -- St. Joseph, Kansas City and St. Louis -- and its alumni networks -- Mama Griffs (a family-focused group), the Craig School of Business Alumni Network, Black Alumni Network, Griffon Band Alumni and Forever Griffons.

 During Homecoming week, the Association recognizes outstanding alumni, a current faculty member and a University supporter at its annual banquet.
 Nominations for the awards may be submitted year round on the University website.
 Distinguished alumni include Esther George '80, president of the Federal Reserve Bank of Kansas City, Bill Snyder '59, Kansas State head football coach, Charles Bruffy '81, multiple Grammy Award winner conductor of the Kansas City Chorus and Phoenix Chorale, and Cheri Kempf '85, softball analyst for ESPN and commissioner of National Pro Fastpitch.

 The Association serves more than 29,000 Missouri Western alumni who reside in all 50 states as well as several foreign countries and territories.
 A list of alumni events and activities can be found at www.missouriwestern.edu/alummi/events.